outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     3. _#_ mount --make-rslave /mnt/gentoo/sys
     4. _#_ mount --rbind /dev /mnt/gentoo/dev
     5. _#_ mount --make-rslave /mnt/gentoo/dev
-20. Entering the new environment.
-    1. _#_ chroot /mnt/gentoo /bin/bash
+    1. _#_ **chroot /mnt/gentoo /bin/bash**, chrooting into the new environment.
     2. _#_ source /etc/profile
     3. _#_ export PS1="(chroot) $PS1", this create a new different command prompt for the new environment.
 21. Installing a portage snapshot:
-    1. _#_ emerge-webrsync
-    2. `emerge-webrsync` might complain about a missing /usr/portage/ location.
+    1. _#_ emerge-webrsync, it might complain about a missing `/usr/portage/` location.
 This is to be expected and nothing to worry about - the tool will create the location.
 22. Choosing the right profile.
     1. _#_ eselect profile list
     2. _#_ eselect profile set 3, choose the `desktop` profile, **Not** the `desktop/gnome` or `desktop/kde`.
 We will install `xfce` later on.